robert-westenberger/knowledgebase/mathematics/linear-algebra/for-game-developers.md

 ```

 #### 3D Surface Normals
 Another common use for cross product in games is to find surface normals -- the direciton that a surface is facing.

+##### Example
+Take a triangle with vertex vectors $A$, $B$ and $C$.
+How do we find the direction that the triangle is facing?
+It seems tricky, but we have the tools to do it now.
+We can use subtraction to get the direction from $A$ to $C(C-A)$ 'Edge 1' and $A$ to $B(B-A)$ 'Edge 2', and then use the cross product to find a new vector $N$ perpendicular to both of them... the surface normal.

 ![cross-product-surface-normals.jpeg](/cross-product-surface-normals.jpeg)